AustinHay/Amex-Offers-Helper/README.md

 5. Copy the whole script in `index.js` file and paste it into your console, press ENTER to execute the script.
 Note the buttons are clicked one after one with a 2s waiting time to avoid missing a click.
 6. That's it!
 Enjoy your offers 👻

-## FAQ
-Any question, please send me an email: qibinlou AT hotmail DOT com, or file an ticket in this repo.